 The contribution of the air transport industry in 20 years' time

-- Once the impacts of global tourism are taken into account, a total of 99.1 million jobs and $5.9 trillion in GDP.
+- Once the impact of global tourism is taken into account, the air transport industry will contribute 143 million jobs and $6.3 trillion GDP.

 The impact of lower growth: a sensitivity analysis

 These forecasts are based on the air transport sector growing at the predicted rate.
 However, looking ahead 20 years is naturally fraught with uncertainty, and unexpected political and economic events could throw these predictions of course.

 If moves towards a more protectionist and fragmented world continue, there is likely to be a decline in air traffic, particularly international travel and air freight.
 Research into this scenario predicts slower growth in aviation activity, with an average annual growth rate in revenue passenger kilometres* of just 2.7% for the next 20 years.